Thursdays, 4–8pm & Saturdays, 9am–12pm, HopeBridge (4217 Boone Avenue, New Hope)

 - Families and individuals can visit once a month.

-- No appointment is needed, but on-site registration is required.
+- We don't take appointments, but on-site registration is needed.

-- Photo identification is necessary for each visit (driver’s license, state identification or residence card).
-If the ID doesn't reflect your current address, you must bring in recent mail showing your current address.
+- A photo ID is needed for each visit (such as driver's license, state ID, residence card).
+If your ID does not reflect your current address, also provide mail with current address.

-- Proof of residence must be provided for all members in the household.
-Each adult (21+) requires mail dated within 60 days.
-Each child under age 21 requires a school ID, report card, medical card, birth certificate or social security card.
-After the first visit, we will not be able to provide food for individuals without this information on record.
+- Proof of residence needs to be provided for all members in the household.
+Each adult (21+) needs to present mail dated within 60 days.
+Each child under age 21 needs to provide a school ID, report card, medical card, birth certificate or social security card.

 - If referred, provide the date of reference and the name of the person who referred you.